Artists-for-Humanity/weather-app/README.md

 This project consists of both frontend and backend work.
 For the frontend you will need to make the layout and design of the weather app in HTML and CSS.
 To start, you can write HTML a single state of the weather app.
 For example you can type 55 for the temperature.
 Later, when you get to the backend portion you can replace this static text with the value you get from the API.

+## Design

+You can see the design file [here in Figma App](https://www.figma.com/file/8J0CQDU5CbzQjJSTtN3PGe/Design?node-id=0%3A1).

 ## Notes

 - Instead of the Darksky API you will use weatherapi.com.
 You can use the API URL listed below to get weather data.